Learn about your home's energy use, see how you compare to nearby homes similar in size and learn ways to save money.

 Through Glendale Water & Power’s Home Energy Reports Program, our customers receive a quarterly report that provides information to help them understand their home's energy usage and find smart ways to make their home more efficient.
 Most people are eager to make their home more efficient in order to save money, but they're not always sure how or where to start.
 The Home Energy Reports program is designed to provide you more information about your energy use with easy and helpful tips to help you so you can make informed choices and save money.
 Currently our customers are saving an average of 4% on their GWP bills each year as a result of these reports.

 We provide energy-saving tips not only through the reports, but also through our Energy Insider website.
-To access your report online click here.
-In the next few months your report will also have information from your Digital Meter so that you can see your energy usage in near real time.
-We are providing this service as an educational tool to help you understand your home's energy use and to share ideas on how you might be able to save money.
-If you don't find this program useful, give us a call and we can remove you from the program.
-(818) 548-3300.
+If you don't find this program useful, give us a call at 855-550-4497 and we can remove you from the program.

 How the Home Energy Report Works